Tales from the Crypt (TV series): Reruns

 Reruns aired on Fox from 1994 to 1995 under the name Primetime Tales from the Crypt; episodes also aired in 1994 in a late-night time slot.
 It aired late night on CBS in 1997–1998.
 It also aired on other channels, such as Syfy, Chiller, and Fearnet.

 In the United Kingdom, the series aired Fridays on ITV.
 Sky1 Satellite and cable channel Horror Channel, then Zone Horror, aired the series in both late night and daytime slots.
 The daytime versions were billed as "cut".
 However, they remained uncut.

-As of July 2025, Tales from the Crypt is not available on Warner Bros.
+As of March 2026, Tales from the Crypt is not available on Warner Bros.
 Discovery's streaming service HBO Max reportedly due to licensing issues.
 It was also unavailable on HBO Go and HBO Now for the same reason.
+In April 2026, it was announced that Shudder had acquired the rights to all seven seasons, with each season being added weekly from May 1, 2026 through June 12, 2026, and all episodes being in their uncut form.

+On July 22, 2026, it was added to Tubi as part of a wider distribution deal.

 Awards

 Tales from the Crypt won the following awards: